buildingSMART/BCF-XML/Documentation/README.md

 However, since the specifications dont't distinguish between server-side BCF and client-side BCF, it was decided to mark the field as optional in the XSD schema.

 Clients should:
+- display the field and enable searching topcis by its content,
+- prevent setting the field when creating a new topic, to avoid any reference in the text by the user,
+- prevent changes tp the value when editing an existing topic
 - expect that any value provided shall be disregarded upon a server-upload,
-- prevent setting the field when creating a new topic, to avoid any reference in the text by the user,
-- prevent edits of the field when editing an existing topic

 **Nodes**